Getting Started

 Transaction usage

-Message and database operations made via the the transactional session are committed together once the session is committed:
+Message and database operations made via the transactional session are committed together once the session is committed:

 await session.Open(